beginning of content

 What are the risk factors for NEC?

-There are a several risk factors for developing NEC.
-Prematurity is a major risk factor, although NEC can occur in term babies (babies born on time).
-Term babies are most likely to get NEC if they have other congenital medical problems or if they need major surgery on their heart or gut.
-Blood flow abnormalities to the gut caused by various health conditions can also cause NEC.
+Premature birth is a big risk factor, but NEC can happen in babies who are born on time.
+Full term babies are most likely to get NEC if they have other congenital medical problems or if they need major surgery on their heart or gut.

-NEC is also more likely to occur in babies who have been fed and is less likely to occur in babies receiving fluids or nutrition through their veins (intravenous, or IV).
-Around 1 in 10 babies who develop NEC have never been fed before.
-Babies who are being fed formula are 6 times more likely to develop NEC than babies who are only fed breast milk.
+NEC is also more likely to happen in babies who have been fed.
+It’s less likely to happen in babies who get fluids or nutrition through their veins (intravenous, or IV).
+However, about 1 in 10 babies with NEC have never been fed before.

 Why do premature babies get NEC?